ska-telescope/sdp-workflows-procfunc/src/vis_receive/README.md

 ### Changelog

+#### 0.3.4

+- Use dependencies from the central artefact repository and publish the workflow image there.

 #### 0.3.3

 - Ported to use the latest version of workflow library (0.2.4).
 Capable to deploy multiple receive processes.
   Ports published in the receive addresses match with the actual ports of the receive process(es)

 #### 0.3.2